kyco/host/README.md

 Which are as follows

 ###Switching profiles
-	./qh -p home //Will switch to a profile named "home"
+This will switch to a profile named "home"

+	sudo qs -p home

 ###Adding profiles
-	./qh -c 127.0.0.1 test //Create a new profile with the contents of 127.0.0.1 test
+Create a new profile with the contents of 127.0.0.1 test

+	sudo qs -c 127.0.0.1 test

 ###Removing profiles
-	./qh -r test //This will remove a profile called test
+This will remove a profile called test

+	sudo qs -r test

 ###Setup
-	./qh -h //This will initiate the setup process
+This will initiate the setup process

+	sudo qs -h